 Store: copy of the signed/served notice, proof of sending, and a note of date of service.

 The tenant may refer the proposed rent to the First-tier Tribunal if they believe it exceeds market level.
-That does not mean you cannot increase rent — it means you should document comparables (similar lets nearby) and be prepared to justify open market rent.
+Reassuringly, under the RRA the Tribunal cannot set a rent higher than you proposed, so a referral caps your downside, it does not raise it.
+That does not mean you cannot increase rent, it means you should document comparables (similar lets nearby) and be prepared to justify open market rent.

 If the notice is defective, the increase does not take effect and you may lose months of higher rent while you re-serve.
 Precision beats optimism.